-Settling into a plush hotel room with no other plans but to completely unwind sounds pretty nice, but what's even better (as well as budget-friendly) is a staycation at home.
+Settling into a plush hotel room with no other plans but to completely unwind sounds pretty nice, but what's even better (as well as budget-friendly) is a fantastic staycation.
 No need to fly anywhere, put on makeup, or even get dressed—all you need are your pj's and a good book.
-Of course, it can be hard to achieve a truly blissful master bedroom décor setup.
+Of course, it can be hard to achieve a truly blissful primary bedroom décor setup.
 Often, nightstand clutter, mismatched sheets, and underwhelming furniture can get in the way of complete relaxation.

 Start With a Large Rug

 Nothing makes a space look smaller than a rug too small for it.
 In the bedroom, it's especially important to have a rug large enough to cover the area around the bed—not to mention it's more comfortable to step on when you wake up.
 If you can't fit a large rug in your space, opt for two runners flanking the bed instead.